Welcome to Pivot Power!

 What is Cognitive Behavioral Therapy (CBT)?

-Cognitive Behavioral Therapy (CBT) is a structured, goal-oriented psychotherapy that helps individuals identify and challenge negative thoughts and behaviors that contribute to emotional distress.
+Cognitive Behavioral Therapy (CBT) is one of the most widely researched and effective therapeutic approaches for managing mental health issues.
+By focusing on the connection between thoughts, emotions, and behaviors, CBT helps individuals break free from negative thought patterns and develop healthier coping strategies.
+Whether you're dealing with anxiety, depression, or stress, CBT offers practical tools for lasting mental wellness.
 Unlike traditional therapies that focus heavily on past experiences, CBT emphasizes present thoughts and behaviors, aiming to change the way people think and act in their daily lives.

 CBT is based on the premise that our thoughts influence our emotions, which in turn influence our behaviors.
 By learning how to reframe negative thinking patterns and replace them with more positive and realistic thoughts, individuals can overcome anxiety, depression, and other mental health challenges.